Reloadaxe/Pylipec/README.md

 ## Configuration

-You have to set your LinkedIn email and password, the path to your chrome driver and the path to the Google Chrome binary file
+You have to set your LinkedIn email and password, the path to your chrome driver and the path to the Google Chrome binary file in the 'conf.json' file

 ## Usage